Chemical formula: C₂₀H₂₃N₅O₇S₂ Molecular mass: 509.6 g/mol

 Anakinra should be used with caution in patients with severe hepatic impairment.

-In a clinical trial with RA patients receiving background methotrexate, patients treated with anakinra and etanercept were observed to have a higher rate of serious infections (7%) and neutropenia than patients treated with etanercept alone and higher than observed in previous trials where anakinra was used alone.
+In a clinical study with RA patients receiving background methotrexate, patients treated with anakinra and etanercept were observed to have a higher rate of serious infections (7%) and neutropenia than patients treated with etanercept alone and higher than observed in previous studies where anakinra was used alone.
 Concurrent anakinra and etanercept treatment has not demonstrated increased clinical benefit.

-The concurrent use of anakinra with etanercept or any other TNF-α antagonist is not recommended.
+The concurrent administration of anakinra and etanercept or other TNF-α antagonists is not recommended.

 The impact of treatment with anakinra on pre-existing malignancy has not been studied.
 Therefore the use of anakinra in patients with pre-existing malignancy is not recommended.